apiotrowski312/apiotrowski.xyz/content/posts/vim/vim-setup-for-blogging.md

 ---
 title: "Blogging with Vim.
 Starter pack."
-summary: "Some tips on how to make Vim a better tool for every blog writer.
+description: "Some tips on how to make Vim a better tool for every blog writer.
 Vim is a really powerful tool that will help you write posts faster than anything.
 Thesaurus?
 Check.
 Spellchecking?
 Check."
 date: 2020-10-07
-slug: ""
-tags: ["vim", "Vim Adventure"]
+tags:
-externalLink: ""
-disable_comments: true
+- "vim"
 ---

 Some tips on how to make Vim a better tool for every blog writer.
 Vim is a really powerful tool that will help you write posts faster than anything.
 Thesaurus?
 Check.
 Spellchecking?
 Check.